AdobeDocs/campaign-web.en/help/v8/workflows/activities/incremental-query.md

         Records already targeted in previous executions can be logged a maximum number of days from the day they were targeted.
 To do this, use the **[!UICONTROL History in days]** field.
 If this value is zero, the recipients are never purged from the log.

     * **[!UICONTROL Use a date field]**: This option allows you to exclude results from previous executions based on a specific date field.
 To do this, choose the desired date field from the list of attributes available for the selected targeting dimension.
-The next executions will only take into account the results having the specified date field greater or equal to the last execution date of the Incremental query activity.
+On the next executions of the workflow, only data that has been modified or created after the last execution date will be retrieved.

+        After the first execution of the workflow, the **[!UICONTROL Last execution date]** field becomes available.
+It specifies the date that will be used for the next execution, and is automatically updated every time the workflow is executed.
+You still have the possibility to override this value by manually entering a new one so that it fits your needs.

     >[!NOTE]
     >